bassettb/SugarPiDisplay/docs/software_setup.md

 ### Configuring SugarPiDisplay
 - Once SugarPiDisplay is running, you can configure it using its web interface on port 8080.
 It will display its IP address for several seconds during startup.
 Enter this IP into your browser with ":8080" on the end and you'll see the config screen.
 From here you can pick Dexcom or Nightscout and enter in the necessary fields.
+- Nightscout
+  - url : please enter URL with https:// such as : https://test.herokuapp.com
-- Nightscout token: If you will be getting your CGM data from nightscout, you'll have to set up a "user" in nightscout.
+  - token: If you will be getting your CGM data from nightscout, you'll have to set up a "user" in nightscout.
 Under the Admin Tools screen, click the "Add new Subject" button.
 Give it a name like SugarPi.
 For role, use the "readable" role.
 Click Save.
 In the list of subjects, your new role will be listed with a generated access token (something like "sugarpi-8c8766b098a988f".
 That token is entered under "Nightscout Access Token" in the SugarPiDisplay config.
 Note: this requires Nightscout version 0.9 or later.